alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

     General error

-Check if any of the GPG keys in the recipients list have expired.
+Try pulling `master` again - there's a good chance someone has made a change since you made your changes.
+Otherwise, check if any of the GPG keys in the recipients list have expired.

 If you see this error: